honeycombio/refinery/config.md

 ## Redis Peer Management

 `RedisPeerManagement` controls how the Refinery cluster communicates between peers when using Redis.
-Only applies when `PeerManagement.Type` is "redis".
+Does not apply when `PeerManagement.Type` is "file".

 ### `Host`